 4. I already have a reservation.
 Can I add another person?

-You can add another person to your wilderness permit reservation as long as space is still available for that trailhead.
-If space is no longer available for that trailhead, you can try to change your reservation for no additional charge to another date or another trailhead (as long as space is available).
+You can add another person to your wilderness permit reservation for an additional fee as long as space is still available for that trailhead.
+If space is no longer available for that trailhead, you can try to change your reservation to another date or another trailhead (as long as space is available).

 5. I'm beginning my hike outside Yosemite, but will end my hike in Yosemite.
 How do I get a wilderness permit?